-Sue Uhlig is an art educator who currently is a Ph.D. candidate in Art Education at Penn State University, a Lecturer in Art and Design at Purdue University, and an Instructional Assistant Professor at Illinois State University.
-She recently served as supervisor of Penn State student teachers who were doing their field experiences in K-12 art in State College and in the Pittsburgh area.
+Sue Uhlig is an art educator who currently is a Ph.D. candidate in Art Education at Penn State University and a Limited Term Lecturer in Art and Design at Purdue University.
+She previously served as supervisor of Penn State student teachers who were doing their field experiences in K-12 art in State College and in the Pittsburgh area.
 Prior to beginning her studies at Penn State, she was a continuing lecturer in Art and Design at Purdue for ten years where she taught numerous courses in art appreciation, art history, and art education.

 Sue is originally from the near west suburbs of Chicago, and her early professional years were spent teaching in elementary schools in Chicago and its suburbs in both public and private institutions as an elementary classroom teacher as well as an art teacher in K-8 schools.
 Inspired by Chicago’s amazing museums, Sue has experience in museum education as interim curator of education, educator, docent, education volunteer, workshop organizer, and intern, and she has written educational guides for the Purdue University Galleries and Art Museum of Greater Lafayette that correlated to their exhibitions.